gufushan/cms/resources/md/interactive-development.md

 # Interactive Development

 ## Definition
-Runtime enveroment is keeped up, so that you can coding in runtime.
+Runtime enveroment is keeped up and exposed, so that you can coding in runtime.

 ## Details
 In contrast, normal development: coding, runtime enveroment start up, read all code, execute and exist.

-REPL is a tool to support Interactive Development.
+REPL is a program to support Interactive Development, as it keeps runtime up & expose it.
 REPL type:

 * Local REPL
 * Remote REPL

-Interactive Development start from the starting of Runtime Enveroment(REPL)

 ### Benifit

 * you no longer coding blindly